soheiln1234/mern-stack-frontend/README.md

-# Jaan-Admin-Panel
-This is first try to build admin panel for jaan application.
+This is front-end of mern stack aplication.